-

 From a broader point of view, the French healthcare system is administered at national and regional level by the State, which finances and organises health services:

-The French Public Health Code includes all regulations related to patient and professional rights and obligations with respect to medical goods and health services.
+The French Public Health Code includes all regulations related to patient and professional rights and obligations with respect to medical products and health services.

 The National Union of Health Professionals (Union Nationale des Professionnels de Santé) brings together healthcare professionals in private practice in France and aims to put forward proposals relating to the French health care system organisation.